-We are purchasing a property and require a conveyancing solicitor in Snowdonia who is on the UBS solicitor panel.
+I am looking to buy a property and require a conveyancing solicitor in Snowdonia who is on the Norwich and Peterborough Building Society conveyancing.
 Could you point me in the right direction as regards a conveyancing firm?

-Our service is limited to being a directory service for firms who wish to be listed as being on the approved conveyancing panel for UBS .
-We don't recommend any particular firms conducting conveyancing in Snowdonia.
+Our service is limited to being a directory service for firms who wish to listed as being on the approved conveyancing panel for Norwich and Peterborough Building Society in certain locations such as Snowdonia.
+We dont recommend any particular firm.

 We were going to get a OIP from Coventry BS this week so we know how much we could potentially offer as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
 Do Coventry BS recommend any Snowdonia solicitors on the Coventry BS conveyancing panel, or is it better to go independently?

 You will need to appoint Snowdonia solicitors independently although you'll need to choose one on the Coventry BS conveyancing panel.
 The solicitor represents both you and Coventry BS through the process.

 I have a mortgage with Bank of Ireland for my property in Snowdonia.
 Conveyancing has been completed 12 months ago.
 If I am intending to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform Bank of Ireland?